 - Yellow, orange, and red: Cooler areas allow different types of bacteria to thrive, creating colorful mats around the springs.

-These natural rainbows are a photographer's dream!
+These natural rainbows make for breathtaking photography.
 Have you ever seen anything like it before?

 Wildlife at West Thumb Geyser Basin